It comes as no surprise that there’s true value in upskilling and cross-skilling yourself in your professional life.

-After you’ve been through the list of courses and decided on one, you’re thrown straight into the experience immediately.
+After you’ve been through the list of courses and decided on one, you’re immediately thrown into the experience.
 From the moment you enroll in your new Nanodegree, the work can start immediately.

 There is a support team available that can help you get to terms with communication and operations, and when you enroll, you’re immediately connected to all of it.

 This continues up until you submit your first project and beyond, and from there, you’re given in-depth, timely and personal Udacity reviews of your work.
 These are designed to challenge and affirm you and will provide valuable and actionable feedback, which will push you forward in your thirst for knowledge.